-Live every Friday at 3 pm, Gary Hendler talks about the disease of addiction with a guest co-host each month.
+Live every Friday at 3 pm, host Gary Hendler and co-host Mark Sigmund talk about the disease of addiction.
 We discuss addiction’s effect on family, friends, and society at large.
 Most importantly, Clean and Sober deals with recovery.

 Clean and Sober Media Board of Directors